Key changes in firearms legislation in recent years

 Improvements have been made to firearms security by adopting a new act on shooting ranges and through new provisions related to the storage of firearms, which entered into force on 1 December 2015.
 The establishment and maintenance of a shooting range are activities subject to authorisation in the case of a normal shooting range or a shooting sports complex.
 Each shooting range must have rules and regulations and a supervisor who oversees the operation and safety of the range.

 The amended Firearms Act also includes changes to the provisions on the storage of firearms, component parts of firearms and cartridges.
 A new requirement was introduced for storage in secure gun cabinets if there are more than five firearms to be retained, if there are enough component parts to assemble more than five firearms, or if there is one specially dangerous firearm.
-The transition period for the acquisition of secure gun cabinets will expire on 30 November 2020.
+The transition period for the acquisition of secure gun cabinets expired on 30 November 2020.

 The standard for secure gun cabinets was updated in 2018 by amending the decree of the Ministry of the Interior on secure gun cabinets.
 According to the decree, the approved standards are level S1 in standard EN 14450 and level 0 in standard EN 1143-1.
 According to the National Police Board, the Swedish SSF 3492 standard also meets the requirements of the above standards, and it has approved the secure gun cabinets that comply with the Swedish standard for the storage of more than five firearms.